thebrumby/HotWalletClaimer/README.md

 For more details on status, check out its [STATUS.md](docs/STATUS.md) guide.

 You can type `exit` or `CTRL+D` to leave the container, which will remain running until stopped.
 You may use the `docker exec` command above to re-enter the container as often as needed.
+## Setting Up a Relay from This Script to a Telegram Bot

+We've detailed the process of setting up a relay from this script to a Telegram bot in step-by-step instructions.
+This includes creating a bot using BotFather, configuring your script to use the bot, and adding interaction levels.
+For comprehensive instructions, refer to the [TG-BOT.md](docs/TG-BOT.md) guide.

 ## Windows 10 & 11 Alternative Installation - Utilize WSL2:
 You can check out the [WINDOWS.md](docs/WINDOWS.md) guide or check out this [video](https://www.youtube.com/watch?v=wOajWwO32P4) for further instructions.